OpenStack skills are in high demand as thousands of companies around the world adopt and productize OpenStack.

 Take the COA exam at your convenience, from anywhere in the world using our virtual proctor system

-Test your skills and problem solving in the command line and Horizon dashboard, based on the OpenStack Liberty version
+Test your skills and problem solving in the command line and Horizon dashboard, based on the OpenStack Newton version

 Find help preparing for the exam from the large ecosystem of OpenStack training partners

 The best path to certification is through one of the OpenStack Foundation training partners.
 Dozens of companies around the world offer OpenStack training, ranging from 101 to advanced skills.
 Many of these companies bundle the COA exam with their training courses.
 Find the best fit for you in the OpenStack Training Marketplace.

 The Certified OpenStack Administrator is a professional typically with at least six months OpenStack experience, and has the skills required to provide day-to-day operation and management of an OpenStack cloud.
-The current exam is based on the OpenStack Liberty version and covers the core compute, storage and networking services.
+The current exam is based on the OpenStack Newton version and covers the core compute, storage and networking services.
 Learn more about the knowledge requirements and domains covered in the exam and review some COA tips from the OpenStack Foundation.

-The COA is a performance-based exam and Candidates will need to perform tasks or solve problems using the command line interface and Horizon dashboard, based on OpenStack Liberty.
+The COA is a performance-based exam and Candidates will need to perform tasks or solve problems using the command line interface and Horizon dashboard, based on OpenStack Newton.
 For exam security, Candidates are monitored virtually by a proctor during the exam session via streaming audio, video, and screensharing feeds.
 The screensharing feed allows proctors to view candidates' desktops (including all monitors).
 The audio, video and screensharing feeds will be stored for a limited period of time in the event that there is a subsequent need for review.

 Candidates are required to provide a means of photo identification before the Exam can be launched.
 Acceptable forms of photo ID include current, non-expired: passport, government-issued driver's license/permit, national ID card, state or province-issued ID card, or other form of government issued identification.
 If acceptable proof of identification is not provided to the exam proctor prior to the exam, entry to the exam will be refused.
 Candidates who are refused entry due to lack of sufficient ID will not be eligible for a refund or rescheduling.